 Don’t forget that at the end of the day, you will be covered with a very thick layer of dust.
 So you will need clothing to protect yourself.

 The entire time we were there, it rained during the night and the rain jacket came in handy.
+These rain jacket were light weight and also space friendly inside my bag.

 Yes, it is cold during the early morning between 5-7am and starting at 7 pm till the wee hour of the night.
 I would recommend wearing layers as some people wore a fleece or down feather jacket.
 The wind from driving around in the morning is very cold and you will need something to stop the wind from entering the nice and warm body.